Georgia–Russia relations: South Ossetia war (1991–1992)

-War in Abkhazia (1992-1993)
+War in Abkhazia (1992–1993)

 The tensions between Georgia and Russia, which had been heightened even before the collapse of the Soviet Union, climaxed during the secessionist conflict in Abkhazia in 1992–93.
-Support for the Abkhaz from various groups within Russia such as the Confederation of Mountain Peoples of the Caucasus and Cossacks, as well as Russian regular military units stationed in Abkhazia, contributed to the worsening of the Georgia-Russia relations.
+Support for the Abkhaz from various groups within Russia, such as the Confederation of Mountain Peoples of the Caucasus and Cossacks, as well as Russian regular military units stationed in Abkhazia, contributed to the worsening of Georgia–Russia relations.

-On 3 September, 1992, Russia invited both sides of the conflict to take part in the negotiations in Moscow.
+On September 3, 1992, Russia invited both sides of the conflict to take part in the negotiations in Moscow.
 Formally, it was a negotiation between Russia and Georgia, two sovereign states.
-However, it served as a forum for Abkhaz and Georgian sides to discuss the ongoing conflict, while Russia saw its role as a mediator, not a party.
-Russian president Boris Yeltsin and Head of State Council of the Republic of Georgia Eduard Shevardnadze signed an agreement, formally known as Summary Document of the Moscow Meeting.
-According to the agreement, a Monitoring and Inspection Commission, composed of representatives appointed by the authorities of Georgia, including Abkhazia, and Russia should have been established.
+However, it served as a forum for the Abkhaz and Georgian sides to discuss the ongoing conflict, while Russia saw its role as a mediator, not a party.
+Russian president Boris Yeltsin and Head of State Council of the Republic of Georgia Eduard Shevardnadze signed an agreement, formally known as the Summary Document of the Moscow Meeting.
+According to the agreement, a Monitoring and Inspection Commission composed of representatives appointed by the authorities of Georgia, including Abkhazia, and Russia should have been established.
 Russian military forces stationed in Abkhazia should have maintained neutrality throughout the conflict.
 The Abkhaz militias should have been disbanded.
 Only the agreed level of Georgian troops should have remained in the conflict zone required for the protection of the railway and certain other installations.

 Georgian troops began leaving the conflict area.
-In the meantime, however, on September 25 the Supreme Council of the Russian Federation adopted a resolution proposed by Sergey Baburin, which denounced Georgia's policy in Abkhazia.
+In the meantime, however, on September 25, the Supreme Council of the Russian Federation adopted a resolution proposed by Sergey Baburin, which denounced Georgia's policy in Abkhazia.
 Russia suspended the delivery of weapons and equipment to Tbilisi.
 Georgia's leadership identified this resolution as interference in Georgia's internal affairs.
 The resolution is considered to have encouraged an Abkhaz offensive in October in violation of the September 3 agreement.
 However, the Abkhaz side blamed Georgia for violating the ceasefire first and claimed that it only acted in self-defense.

-After the Battle of Gagra in October 1992, the military operations resumed.
+After the Battle of Gagra in October 1992, military operations resumed.
 Shevardnadze denounced "reactionary forces" in Russia for encouraging the Abkhaz offensive.
-Yeltsin rejected Georgian charges of Russian interference in Georgia's internal affairs, but warned that Russia will take action if Russian lives and property are threatened.
+Yeltsin rejected Georgian charges of Russian interference in Georgia's internal affairs but warned that Russia will take action if Russian lives and property are threatened.